Resilient Homes Challenge

-Winning designs will be published and winners will be invited to exhibit at the World Bank, and flown into Washington DC, and other selected global venues.
-Winning designs could also eventually inform resilient housing or reconstruction work for World Bank-funded projects in places like the Caribbean, South and East Asia, etc.
+Winning designs eventually informed resilient housing or reconstruction work for World Bank-funded projects in places like the Caribbean, South and East Asia, etc.

-- Sign up anytime with no registration fee and form your team, or participate on your own, provided that you are an architect or civil engineer
+- Anyone was allowed to sign up with no registration fee and to form a team, or participate on their own, provided that they are an architect or civil engineer,

-- Participate in the optional educational tutorials to enhance your knowledge of the context
+- Participated in the optional educational tutorials to enhance your knowledge of the context,

-- If you need some help, you’ll have the option to receive regular feedback from Experts in the field and in group forums on Zoom
+- If participants need some help, they had the option to receive regular feedback from Experts in the field and in group forums on Zoom,

 - Then they submited their final proposal by November 30th, 2018, latest,

-- A highly reputable Jury will select and announce the winners on December 14th, 2018
+- A highly reputable Jury selected and announceed the winners on December 14th, 2018.